Stuycs-K/final-project-9-shresthaa-wassercugm/WORKLOG.md

 ### 5/22/23

-Started working on the setup() in Game for pool table graphics in class.
-At home, completed the initial ball class (constructor and getShape()) and added the ability to add balls.
+Started working on the setup() in Game for pool table graphics in class.At home, completed the initial ball class (constructor and getShape()) and added the ability to add balls.

 ### 5/23/23